OpenMLRL/LLM_Collab_Writing/data/README.md

 ### Processed Dataset

-I processed the raw data for the text expansion task with [extract_arXiv_abstract.py](./create_arxiv_abstract.py).
 The processed dataset is in the same JSONlines format as above, but only contains the `article_id` and `abstract_text` fields, and the abstract length should be **100-300 tokens**.
 The JSON objects are in the following format:

 ```
 {